Local Futures has been involved with cultural, economic and ecological issues since 1975. Our organization has always

 Among many other speaking engagements, Helena Norberg-Hodge gives presentations to conferences and other events in Japan and South Korea, while Steven Gorelick presents the Ancient Futures film at the University of Texas, El Paso.

-Eighteen years after its original publication, a new edition of Ancient Futures: Learning from Ladakh, by Helena Norberg-Hodge, is published by Sierra Club Books, subtitled Lessons from Ladakh for a Globalizing World.
+Eighteen years after its original publication, a new edition of Ancient Futures, by Helena Norberg-Hodge, is published by Sierra Club Books.

 As part of a ‘Global Reads’ campaign, organized by the UK’s Guardian newspaper and The National Book Tokens scheme, British Prime Minister David Cameron names Ancient Futures as his favorite book.

 We release an updated version of our community study curriculum, ‘Roots of Change’, with writings by some of the world’s leading thinkers, activists and academics.

 We host ‘An Evening with Doug Tompkins’ in Mullumbimby, Australia, to a sell-out audience of more than 500.
-Doug presents his recently-completed short film, The Next Economy, which highlights the importance of economic localization.
+Doug presents his short film, The Next Economy, which highlights the importance of economic localization.

 We complete post-production on our new documentary, The Economics of Happiness, and make preparations for its worldwide launch.